leovandriel/bootgpt/README.md

 # BootGPT

-*Write code using almost only prompts and GPT.*
+*Write an application using almost only prompts and a GPT.*

 ## Usage